AI

 The pattern is identical: both platforms financially penalize sophistication.

 This matters for AI workflows because AI needs multiple steps.
 Check context, make decision, take action, verify result, log outcome.
 That’s five operations minimum.
 Run it a thousand times and you are paying middleware rent on work that should cost you API fees only.
+Research on enterprise AI budgets shows most organizations underestimate total cost of ownership by 40-60%, and middleware fees are a big part of that gap.

 What Zapier AI actually does (and does not)